Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: The Hall-MHD equations

 \subsection{Incompressible formulation}

 In this context, when we refer to the macroscopic description of the plasma what we mean is the description of the prognostic fields appearing in the model equations.
-Thus, at the macroscopic level, the incompressible resistive MHD equations for an electrically conductive quasi-neutral fluid consist of the incompressible Navier-Stokes equations, with the addition of the Lorentz force, coupled with the resistive induction equation for the magnetic field,
+Thus, at the macroscopic level, the incompressible resistive MHD equations for an electrically conductive quasi-neutral fluid consist of the incompressible Navier-Stokes equations with the addition of the Lorentz force, coupled with the resistive induction equation for the magnetic field:

-where $\rho_0$ is the mass density of the fluid, $\nu$ is the kinematic viscosity and $\eta$ it the magnetic resistivity.
+where {$t$ is the time,} $\rho_0$ is the mass density of the fluid, $\nu$ is the kinematic viscosity and $\eta$ it the magnetic resistivity.
 The electric current density is expressed as $\mathbf{J}={1}/{\mu_0}\bNabla \times \mathbf{B}$, where $\mu_0$ is the magnetic permeability in the vacuum.
-To account for the Hall effect, it is necessary to take a step back in the mathematical developments and resort to a two-fluid description that includes the fluid equations for both ions (\emph{i}) and electrons (\emph{e}) separately.
-For a fully ionized plasma in which the masses of protons and electrons (hereafter $i$ and $e$) are $m_e\ll m_i \approx m$, the momentum equations read as:
+To account for the Hall effect, it is necessary to take a step back in the mathematical developments and resort to a two-fluid description that includes the fluid equations for both ions and electrons separately.
+For a fully ionized plasma in which the masses of {ions} {(mainly protons)} and electrons (hereafter $i$ and $e$) are $m_e\ll m_i \approx m$, the momentum equations read as